Neuchâtel Hockey Academy

-Neuchâtel Hockey Academy, abbreviated NHA, NE Hockey Academy, or Neuchâtel HA, are a women's ice hockey club in Neuchâtel, Switzerland.
+The Neuchâtel Hockey Academy, abbreviated NHA, NE Hockey Academy, or Neuchâtel HA, are a women's ice hockey club in Neuchâtel, Switzerland.
 The club's representative team has played in the Women's League (SWHL A), the top flight of women's ice hockey in Switzerland, since 2011.
 They are the only Romand club with a team in the Women's League.
 The other Neuchâtel Hockey Academy teams play in the SWHL C and SWHL D.